Tax Information Overview

 The IRS recently issued regulations on the withholding on transfers of interests in PTPs and on distributions made with respect to PTP interests, effective January 1, 2023.
 These regulations would require a 10% withholding on gains from the sale of PTP interests.

-- An exception under this rule applies if a PTP is to certify that it is not engaged in a U.S. trade or business.
-In order to make this certification, the PTP must state on a qualified notice that it is not engaged in a trade or business in the United States.
+- An exception under this rule (the "10-percent exception") applies if a PTP is to certify that it is not engaged in a U.S. trade or business.
+In order to make this certification, the PTP must state on a qualified notice that the 10-percent exception applies.
 USCF intends to post a quarterly qualified notice to the USCF funds’ website indicating that it has met the requirements for this exception.

-- The quarterly qualified notices for the USCF funds will be posted to the Filings page no later than December 31, 2022.
+- The quarterly qualified notices for the USCF funds will be posted to the Filings page.

 This information may be used by foreign partners to indicate that the sale of their partnership interest should not be subject to the 10% withholding.